 The California Environmental Quality Act (CEQA), is a State law that requires the County to evaluate and disclose the environmental impacts of proposed projects and to reduce those impacts to the extent feasible.
 Certain projects may qualify for an exemption from this environmental review requirement; others may require the preparation of an environmental report and a public process before a decision maker can approve a proposed project.
 Categorical and statutory exemptions can be found in Articles 18 and 19 of the CEQA Guidelines.

-For projects affecting a structure that is 45 years or older, a historical report is required pursuant to CEQA Guidelines Section 15064.5, to determine the structure’s historical significance.
+For projects affecting a structure that is 50 years or older, a historical report is required pursuant to CEQA Guidelines Section 15064.5, to determine the structure’s historical significance.
 If a project may cause a substantial adverse change in the significance of a historical resource, analysis of the project’s potential impact to the resource will be required, and the project will not qualify for most CEQA exemptions.
-For more information and guidance, please see the County’s Historical Resource Determination Memo.
+For more information and guidance, please see the County’s Historical Evaluation Report.

 Projects That Are Not Exempt From CEQA

 Completion of the Initial Study Checklist is required for all projects that are not exempt from CEQA.
 For projects that are not exempt from CEQA, Planning staff will complete the checklist as a part of staff’s preparation of the Negative Declaration, Mitigated Negative Declaration, or Environmental Impact Report for the project.
-The applicant is required to provide all documents and reports needed to complete the checklist.
+The applicant is required to provide all documents and reports needed to complete the checklist, including the following:

 - Geotechnical Report